brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

   - Space;
   - Material;
   - Control of a key file;
-  - Control of a hole/weak square;
+  - Control of a weak square.
   - Lead in development;
   - Initiative;
   - King safety;